needle-mirror/com.unity.purchasing.udp/Documentation~/best-practices.md

 ![](Images/5-GamesWithIAP_07.png)

-The top **Push** button syncs everything with the UDP console (all IAP Products, Game Title, Settings, Test Accounts)
+The top **Push** button syncs everything with the UDP console (all IAP Products, Game Title, Settings, Test Accounts).

+**Note**: For Unity Editor version 2020.1 and above, the IAP Catalog is available in a separate window.
+In this case, the **Push** button in the UDP Settings window only pushes the UDP settings.

 The Product-specific **Push** only syncs the information about that IAP Product.

 The top **Pull** button retrieves the latest UDP Settings that were saved on the UDP Console (all IAP Products, Game Title, Settings, Test Accounts).
 It also overrides any unsaved inputs in your Editor window.

-Keep an eye out for any unsaved changes:
+If you have any unsaved changes, an **edited** label is displayed.

 ![](Images/14-BestPractices_04.png)

-The "edited" label disappears once your IAP Product is synced.
+The **edited** label disappears once your IAP Product is synced.

 **Warning:** closing the UDP Settings inspector window without pushing the changes doesn’t pop any warning message, so make sure to push your IAP Products diligently.